Gemechu-Taye/Custom-payment-gateway-using-PayPal/README.md

 ## Initial release date On

-March 5, 2022, the first website was develop.
+March 5, 2022, the first website was developed.

 </br>